 How we tested the best weightlifting belts

-I reviewed the Tempo Studio last year, so I happened to have a 25-pound barbell handy.
-To put these weightlifting belts through their paces, I created a control workout consisting of three different barbell exercises — squats, overhead press, and deadlifts.
-I used just enough weight to wake up my muscles and activate my core, forcing each belt to support my lower back (to some degree) as I progressed.
+We used just enough weight to wake up the muscles and activate the core, forcing each belt to support our writer's lower back to some degree.
 Mind you, it takes a while to break in a brand-new leather belt, but a good one should be comfortable almost immediately.
-After a 10-minute jog to get the blood pumping, I was ready to rock.

 - Set #1: 65 pounds (15 reps)

 - Set #2: 65 pounds (10 reps)

 We looked for comfortable and durable construction, high-quality stitching, strong buckles and excellent core support.
 Oh, and a decent price.

 How to choose the best weightlifting belt for you